MediaWiki: Comparison to other online collaboration software

-Users of online collaboration software are familiar with MediaWiki's functions and layout due to its noted use on Wikipedia.
+Users of online collaboration software may be familiar with MediaWiki's functions and layout due to its noted use on Wikipedia.
 A 2006 overview of social software in academia observed that "Compared to other wikis, MediaWiki is also fairly aesthetically pleasing, though simple, and has an easily customized side menu and stylesheet."
-However, in one assessment in 2006, Confluence was deemed to be a superior product due to its very usable API and ability to better support multiple wikis.
+A 2006 assessment found Confluence to be preferarble due to its API and ability to better support multiple wikis.
+Another 2006 assessment found it to be polished and reliable for new users and administrators.
+InfoWorld recognized MediaWiki in 2008 for ease of maintenance for administrators as well as its look and features.

 A 2009 study at the University of Hong Kong compared TWiki to MediaWiki.
-The authors noted that TWiki has been considered as a collaborative tool for the development of educational papers and technical projects, whereas MediaWiki's most noted use is on Wikipedia.
+The authors noted that TWiki has been a collaborative tool mostly for the development of educational papers and technical projects, whereas MediaWiki's most noted use is on Wikipedia.
 Although both platforms allow discussion and tracking of progress, TWiki has a "Report" part that MediaWiki lacks.
 Students perceived MediaWiki as being easier to use and more enjoyable than TWiki.
 When asked whether they recommended using MediaWiki for knowledge management course group project, 15 out of 16 respondents expressed their preference for MediaWiki giving answers of great certainty, such as "of course", "for sure".
 TWiki and MediaWiki both have flexible plug-in architecture.

-A 2009 study that compared students' experience with MediaWiki to that with Google Docs found that students gave the latter a much higher rating on user-friendly layout.
+Another 2009 study in Hong Kong compared students' experience with MediaWiki to that with Google Docs found that students preferred MediaWiki overall for managing information and gave the Google Docs a higher rating on user-friendly layout.

 A 2021 study conducted by the Brazilian Nuclear Engineering Institute compared a MediaWiki-based knowledge management system against two others that were based on DSpace and Open Journal Systems, respectively.
 It highlighted ease of use as an advantage of the MediaWiki-based system, noting that because the Wikimedia Foundation had been developing MediaWiki for a site aimed at the general public (Wikipedia), "its user interface was designed to be more user-friendly from start, and has received large user feedback over a long time", in contrast to DSpace's and OJS's focus on niche audiences.

+A 2025 interview of two maintainers of ArchWiki (which uses MediaWiki) said that the markup language is the main issue of MediaWiki, saying it was 'weird', 'fragile' and difficult to write a parser for a language without a formal specification of the language.
+Klinkovský recommended new projects that do not like MediaWiki's markup to look at wikis that use Markdown instead.
+They did praise MediaWiki's wide usage and its API.